 This protective system, called the Mucociliary Clearance System, is your first line of defense against harmful germs and bacteria.
 To wit, if the common cold is pounced on by a sufficiently moist and percolating proboscis and throttled by your throat, you remain uninfected.
 Shut down those systems, and you'll be suffering within days.

-Tips to Avoid the Airline Carrier Cold
+Tips to Avoid the Airplane Cold

 1. Stay hydrated.
 It turns out that drinking plenty of water will not only counter the overall dehydrating effects of air travel, which can lead to headaches, stomach problems, cramps, fatigue and more, but can actually fortify your preemptive natural immune mechanisms to function considerably better.
 Of course, this is the case in normal daily life -- when exercising, during prolonged sun exposure, etc. Even caffeine and alcohol consumption can dry you out.
 However, in an airplane, where your nose and throat are on the front lines of the war with exceedingly dry air, these are the first places to suffer.